appliedinnovationcorp/nexus-v3/README.md

 - `tools/` - Development tools and scripts
 - `docs/` - Project documentation
 - `infrastructure/` - Infrastructure as Code
-- `compliance/` - **NEW** Enterprise compliance system with GDPR, SOC 2, audit logging, and data retention
+- `compliance/` - Enterprise compliance system with GDPR, SOC 2, audit logging, and data retention
+- `monitoring/` - **NEW** Comprehensive monitoring stack with APM, infrastructure monitoring, and observability
+- `alerting/` - **NEW** Enterprise alerting & incident management with chaos engineering and SLO monitoring
+- `cicd/` - **NEW** Advanced CI/CD pipeline with multi-stage deployments and security scanning
+- `containers/` - **NEW** Enterprise container orchestration with Kubernetes, Helm, and service mesh

 ## 🛠 Tech Stack